RescueX-App/Webapp/README.md

 3. If the situation is critical, the watsonx bot also intimates the Nearby Rescue authorities and connecting them with the user.
 The Rescuer connects with the User and provides additional support by the time he reaches the affected area.
 4. At the other side (Rescue Team) the RescueX analyzes the terrain, nearby water bodies, and current weather conditions around the user's location, using this data to suggest the safest and fastest routes for the team to reach the affected area.
 It provides real-time insights, such as road conditions, potential obstacles, and flood-prone zones, ensuring that the rescuers can navigate efficiently and reach the user with minimal delay.

-# Sample Conversation :

-User:  I’m in a heavy rainstorm, and it’s flooding.
-I’m with my elderly parents and our puppy.
-Can you help us figure out what to do?
-RescueX: "Hello!
-I’m here to help you.
-Let me gather some details first:
-    1. Your Location: You are in a heavy rainstorm, and I see flood alerts in your area.
-    2. Companions: You're with elderly parents and a puppy.
-Let me check the latest weather forecast and find the best plan for you…" (After checking weather data)
-"The rain is expected to worsen in the next two hours, with possible flash flooding.
-It’s important to stay prepared.
-Here are some suggestions based on your situation:
-    1. For Your Elderly Parents: Ensure they have their medications, warm clothes, and a blanket handy.
-Move them to a higher floor if possible.
-    2. For Your Puppy: Keep a pet carrier or leash ready.
-Make sure you have food, water, and a way to carry your pet if you need to move quickly.
-    3. Have flashlights and torch batteries, a first aid kit, water, and non-perishable foods like biscuits, protein bars, breads, etc.
-    4. Move to the upper floors if flooding begins.
-    5. Switch off any electronic items on the ground and place them safely on shelves.
-    6. Close doors and windows, and block any gaps where water might enter.
-Would you like me to help you find the nearest safe shelter?
-User: Yes, that would be helpful?
-RescueX: I’ve found the nearest emergency shelter that accepts both pets and provides elder care.
-It’s “Mathrubhoomi Foundation”, which is 2 miles away from your location, and you can take the southwest exit to avoid the flood-prone areas.
-User: What should I bring with me?
-RescueX: I’ve alerted the local rescue team.
-They’ll be aware of your situation and can reach out if needed.
-Also, here is their contact number - 0000000038
-For evacuation, here’s a personalized emergency kit recommendation:
-    • For Your Parents: Medications, blanket, ID cards, and water.
-    • For Your Puppy: Leash, food, water, and pet carrier.
-    • For Everyone: Flashlight, first aid kit, some snacks, and important documents (keep these in a waterproof bag).
-User: Thank you!
-That’s very helpful.
-We’ll stay ready and leave if needed.
-RescueX: I’m glad I could help.
-Stay safe, and if anything changes or you need more assistance, just let me know!

 # Impact of IBM watsonx and how it improves productivity:
     3. Efficient Crisis Assessment with AI: